“Alongside Aphex Twin and Bogdan Raczynski – he’s one of the UK’s most fearlessly inventive electronicists” (Time Out London)

 “One of the bourgeoning stars of post-electronica” (The Wire)

 “He has used the power available to him to push boundaries and concepts” (Future Music)

 His first recordings reached the offices of Planet Mu Records in 1999 where its founder and Aphex Twin collaborator Mike Paradinas encouraged John’s more experimental efforts.
-Working with Planet Mu, John released 3 critically acclaimed albums which culminated in the release of The Housebound Spirit, an album which combined elements of music-concrete and electro-acoustic music with voice and guitar work more commonly found in folk music.
-It won an Honorary Mention at the 2004 Ars Electronica Awards, and was featured in The Wire Magazine’s Top 50 records of 2003.
+During this time, he acquired his artist name, suggested by a friend who compared his creativity and industriousness to that of a leafcutter ant.
+Working with Planet Mu, John released three critically-acclaimed albums which culminated in the release of The Housebound Spirit, an album which combined elements of music-concrete and electro-acoustic music with voice and guitar work more commonly found in folk music.
+It won an Honorary Mention at the 2004 Ars Electronica Awards, and was featured in The Wire's top 50 records of 2003.

-Since 2010 John has been busy designing, building, and developing his light controlled musical interface.
-The interface is a music performance system comprising a light sensitive controller and specialised software developed by John that is played gesturally using handheld lights and other light sources.
-The sounds produced are strongly related to the performer’s actions and are all produced in real-time to create an immersive audiovisual experience.
-He’s performed throughout Europe using the system and given talks and workshops with it at various Music and Art Schools.
-In 2012 he took this system to Vietnam at theinvitation of the British Council and in 2014 played it to a sold-out Roundhouse in London supporting Imogen Heap.
-In 2015 the interface won the Quartz Award for Innovation.
+As part of his ongoing quest to create more expressive instruments with which to write and produce music John has designed, built and developed a unique light controlled musical interface which is the heart of his live show.
+Comprising a light sensitive controller and bespoke Max/MSP software which he plays gesturally using handheld lights.
+He has performed with it throughout Europe and given talks and workshops at various music and art schools, including the Royal College of Music.
+In 2012 he took this system to Vietnam at the invitation of the British Council and in 2014 played it to a sold-out Roundhouse in London supporting Imogen Heap.
+In 2015, the interface won the Qwartz Electronic Music Award for Innovation.